PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 Ideally, you should be using a 8-10 word [diceware passphrase](https://en.wikipedia.org/wiki/Diceware) to secure your phone.
 This would make your phone unlock practically impossible to bruteforce, regardless of whether there is proper rate limiting or not.

+## Setup Auditor

+[Auditor](https://github.com/GrapheneOS/Auditor) provides attestation for GrapheneOS phones and the stock operating systems on [a number of devices](https://attestation.app/about).
+It verifies the integrity of the system using hardware security features to make sure that the firmware and operating system have not been tampered with or downgraded.

+Attestation can be done [locally](https://grapheneos.org/install/web#verifying-installation) by pairing with another Android 8+ device or remotely using [the remote attestation service](https://attestation.app/about).
+To make sure that your hardware and operating system is genuine, perform local attestation immediately after the device has been setup and prior to any internet connection.

 ## Use Global Toggles

 Modern Android devices have global toggles for disabling Bluetooth and location services.
 Android 12 introduced toggles for the camera and microphone.
 When not in use, you should disable these features.
 Apps cannot use disabled features (even if granted individual permission) until re-enabled.